Arkadiy-Garber/PGH/README.md

 To use PseudoHunter must provide a reference dataset, which can consist of either contigs or gene-calls in FASTA format.
 This reference dataset can be a single genome, or a collection of genomes.
 PseudoHunter will use these genomes as a benchmark to predict which genes are pseudogenized in your dataset-of-interest; thus, you must be sure that whatever pseudogenization has occurred in your dataset is not also present in your reference genomes.

 ### Intergenic regions
-PseudoHunter can also looks in intergenic regions for pseudogenes.
+PseudoHunter can also identify pseudogenes in intergenic regions.
 In this case, please be sure to provide contigs in FASTA format (regardless of whether you are providing gene calls + GFF inputs)

 ### Output
 Inside the output directory, you will find a CSV file names "summary.csv".
 This file will contain information on all predicted ORFs in your dataset, including which are predicted to be pseudogenes, as well as dN/dS ratios, proportion of exected gene length, fragmentation due to stop mutations, etc.